 It is one of the leading companies that is partnering with biopharmaceutical companies utilizing hiPSCs within drug discovery applications.
-Recently, on January 21, 2020, Ncardia and BlueRock Therapeutics announced an agreement covering process development technologies for the manufacture of induced pluripotent stem cell (iPSC)-derived cardiomyocytes, under which Bluerock gains access to Ncardia’s large-scale production processes and intellectual property for the production of iPSC-derived cardiomyocytes for therapeutic use.
+In 2020, Ncardia and BlueRock Therapeutics entered an agreement covering process development technologies for the manufacture of iPSC-derived cardiomyocytes, under which Bluerock gained access to Ncardia’s large-scale production processes and IP for the production of iPSC-derived cardiomyocytes for therapeutic use.

 As the world’s larger manufacturer of human cells created from iPSCs, Fujifilm Cellular Dynamics Inc. (FCDI) also offers cells for drug discovery, basic research and regenerative medicine.

 FCDI manufacturers several cell types differentiated from iPSCs, that are relevant to drug discovery, including iCell® Cardiomyocytes, iCell Neurons, and iCell Hepatocytes.
 The company also produces iCell Cardiac Progenitors, iCell Hematopoietic Progenitors, iCell Astrocytes, iCell Endothelial Cells, and iCell Skeletal Myoblasts, among other products.